 - Make sure the batteries are correctly installed in the RECEIVER.
-One reversed battery will keep receiver from operating properly. - Check battery in TRANSMITTER to ensure contacts are touching (+) and (-) ends of battery.
-Bend metal contacts in for tighter fit. - Be sure RECEIVER and TRANSMITTER is within 20 to 25-foot operating range. - Clear Codes: Memory in the receiver might be full if the learn button is pressed too many times.
+One reversed battery will keep receiver from operating properly. - · Check battery in TRANSMITTER to ensure contacts are touching (+) and (-) ends of battery.
+Bend metal contacts in for tighter fit. - Be sure RECEIVER and TRANSMITTER is within 20-feet operating range. - Clear Codes: Memory in the receiver might be full if the learn button is pressed too many times.
 If this happens it will not allow any more codes to be learned and no audible beep will be heard.
 To clear memory, place the receiver slide switch into the REMOTE position.
 Press the learn button and release after 10 seconds.
 You should hear three (3) long audible beeps indicating all codes have cleared.
-You can now "learn" the transmitter to the receiver as described in the General Information Section. - Keep RECEIVER from temperatures exceeding 130° F. Battery life shortened when ambient temperatures are above 115° F. - If RECEIVER is installed in tightly enclosed metal surround, the operating distance will be shortened.
+You can now "learn" the transmitter to the receiver as described in the General Information Section. - Keep RECEIVER from temperatures exceeding 130° F. Battery life shortened when ambient temperatures are above 115° F. - If RECEIVER is installed in tightly enclosed metal surround, the operating distance will be shortened. - · Rechargeable batteries should not be used.
+They do not supply sufficient power to operate the remote system.